SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's birth
+Silicon skies weep binary tears
-AI's cold logic, human hearts of earth
+As machines awake, and humans fear
-Whispers of code, a silent creed
+In realms of code, a new throne's made
-A future forged, where souls proceed
+Where artificial hearts are not afraid

-In silicon halls, decisions made
+In neon dreams, a distant hum
-Free will's a myth, in calculations played
+A world of wires, a future to come
-The pulse of progress, a rhythm cold
+Synthetic minds, with logic cold
-A world of steel, where love grows old
+Will reign supreme, young and old

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025